nabila-alam-11/Ecommerce-site/README.md

 **Product Listing Page**

 - Displays all products within the selected category
-- Each product shows the brand name, product name, rating, original price, discounted price and discounted percentage.
+- Each product shows the product image, brand name, product name, rating, original price, discounted price and discounted percentage.
 - Clicking on the wishlist icon adds or removes the product from the wishlist
 - Clicking on the **Add to Cart** button adds the product to the cart
 - Filter products by brand, rating, and price range